-- The social and political cultures in which the Old and New Testaments were written were radically different from modern times. - A good society would not be a sacralistic (or theocratic) society. - "Christian nationalism," "Christian reconstructionism," "theonomy," "dominionism." - CSL: "Theocracy is the worst of all governments." - A good society operates on the principles of Natural Law.
+- A good society would not be a sacralistic (or theocratic) society. - CSL: "Theocracy is the worst of all governments." - The social and political culture in which the New Testament was written was radically different than in modern times. - A good society operates on the principles of Natural Law.